tenzir/tenzir/cloud/aws/README.md

   set to the latest release.
 Version should be `v1.1.0` or higher.
 You can also use the latest commit on the main branch by specifying `latest`.

+- `vast_server_storage_type`: the type of volume to use for the VAST server.
+Can be set to either
+  - EFS (default) -> persistent accross task execution, infinitely scalable, but higher latency.
+  - ATTACHED -> the local storage that comes by default with Fargate tasks.
+It is lost when the task is stopped.

 Here's an example:

 ```bash